ronaldbosma/blog/content/blog/validate-apim-policies-with-psrule/index.md

 - Does not support other deployment tools like Terraform.
 - Faces similar issues with invalid XML syntax as the solution described in this post.

-The choice between approaches depends on your specific needs.
-You can also use the method described in this post for validating API Management policies and leverage PSRule for Azure for other Bicep or ARM configurations.
+The choice between the approach described in this post and using PSRule for Azure depends on your specific needs.
+Note that you can also use the method outlined here to validate API Management policies and leverage PSRule for Azure for Bicep or ARM configurations.

 ### Conclusion

 PSRule is a powerful tool for managing the quality of your Azure API Management policies.
 By creating custom rules, you can validate your policies against your own standards.

 You can find a fully working sample [here](https://github.com/ronaldbosma/blog-code-examples/tree/master/validate-apim-policies-with-psrule).
-This repository includes additional rules and samples for further exploration.
-It also contains unit tests for each rule, which I will cover in the next blog post.
+This repository includes a few additional rules and sample policies for further exploration.
+It also contains automated tests for each rule, which I will cover in the next blog post.